raspberrypilearning/create-your-own-world/en/step_3.md

 point in direction ()
 ```

 Duplicate the code you have used to go up, but change these two blocks to make the character move down.
-Do the same for right.
+Do the same for moving right.
 --- /hint ---
 --- hint ---
 Here is how your code should look: